-Because EU-HYBNET is an EC Network of Practitioners (NoP) project, the focus of network extension activities is especially on European practitioners.
-This being said, EU-HYBNET follows the European Commission definition of practitioners, which states that a practitioner is someone who is qualified or registered to practice a particular occupation, profession in the field of security or civil protection.2 In addition, practitioners in the hybrid threat context are expected to have a legal mandate to plan and take measures, or to provide support to authorities countering hybrid threats.
-Accordingly, EU-HYBNET practitioners are categorised as follows:
+Because EU-HYBNET is an EC Network of Practitioners (NoP) project, the focus of network extension activities lies heavily on European practitioners.
+The EU-HYBNET follows the European Commission definition of practitioners, which states that a practitioner is someone who is qualified or registered to practice a particular occupation, profession in the field of security or civil protection.2 In addition, practitioners in the hybrid threat context are expected to have a legal mandate to plan and take measures, or to provide support to authorities countering hybrid threats.
+The EU-HYBNET practitioners are categorised as follows: